Light Pipe Design Guide

 • How far does the light need to travel?
 Around curves and angles?

-Outdoor and high-moisture environments
+Outdoor and High-moisture Environments

-For outdoor and high-moisture environments, there are several ruggedized light pipe solutions available.
 Look for products with Ingress Protection (IP) and NEMA ratings that align with your product’s needs.

 Here are some examples of ruggedized light pipe solutions: